chargeITmobility/bsm-python/doc/examples/README.md

 ## Modbus Interface

-This set of examples demontrates how to interact with the device's [Modbus interface](modbus-interface.md).
+This set of examples demonstrates how to interact with the device's [Modbus interface](modbus-interface.md).
 Most use cases could be easily explored using the [BSM Tool](bsmtool.md).

+## Display Interface

+The [user manuals](../manuals/) document the different screens shown by the meter.
+[Baud Rate and Device Address](display-interface.md#baud-rate-and-device-address) describes how these values are actually displayed.

 ## Examples